samollari/cs545-face-detection-project/Facial_Recognition_Model/README.md

 In addition to creating the conda environment, all datasets need to be downloaded and placed in the `datasets` directory.
 All datasets used for this project can be found here: https://drive.google.com/drive/u/1/folders/11nIBQhPW4oChXua9knfDDgvT2LqEIwHr

+If there are issues downloading any of the datasets, please send an email to advillatoro@wpi.edu or advillato2@gmail.com

 #### Note: Do not unzip the zipped dataset folders after downloading them from the drive link.
 Unzipping these folders will cause the training pipeline to break.

 ### Running